Code-Institute-Submissions/https-github.com-callendera-Milestone-Project-2/README.md

         * Those images are also linked to the individual post on our instagram page.
         * they open into a seperate tab.

+## Manual Testing

+### Desktop, Tablet, and Mobile
+All features were tested on Google Chrome, Internet Explorer, and Firefox.
+Mobile/Tablet features were tested on Apple and Samsung devices.
+Everything was tested using a wide range of screensizes.
+* Navbar
+    *